Hard QBFs for Merge Resolution: Introduction

 A central role in QBF proof complexity is played by the \emph{two-player evaluation game} on QBFs, and the existence of winning strategies for the universal player in false QBFs.
 For many QBF resolution systems, such strategies were used to construct proofs and demonstrate completeness, and soundness was demonstrated by extracting such strategies from proofs \cite{ELW13,Balabanov12,BCJ-ToCT-Sep2019}.
 The \emph{strategy extraction} procedures build partial strategies at each line of the proof, with the strategies at the final line forming a complete countermodel.
 These extraction procedures are based on the fact that in each application of a rule in the proof system, any winning strategies of the existential player are not destroyed.

-In the systems $\QRes$ \cite{KBKF95} and $\QURes$ \cite{Gelder12}, the soundness of the resolution rule is ensured by enforcing a very simple side-condition: variables other than the pivot cannot appear in both polarities in the antecedents.
+In the systems $\QRes$ \cite{KBKF95} and $\QURes$ \cite{Gelder12}, the soundness of the resolution rule is ensured by enforcing a very simple side-condition: variables other than the resolved variable (referred to henceforth as the pivot) cannot appear in both polarities in the antecedents.
 It was observed early on that this is often too restrictive.
 The \emph{long-distance resolution proof system} $\LDQRes$ \cite{Balabanov12,ZM02} arose from efforts to have less restrictive but still sound rules.
 In this system, a universal variable could appear in both polarities and get merged in the consequent, provided it was to the right of the pivot in the quantifier prefix.
 This preserves soundness, but the strategy extraction procedures become notably more complex.